JuanPabloDiaz/doc/_posts/js_mastery-youtube/2023-10-28-full-stack-social-media.md

 A. Starting Point Of The Project: `Delete` the `src` folder and create a new one with the files `App.tsx`, `main.tsx` and edit the files [(more info)](https://github.com/JuanPabloDiaz/socialMedia/commit/a537dd5495959114c2afa51767249d972c657b88)

-B. Create a `global.css` file and add the tailwind classes that we will use in the project. [(more info)](https://github.com/JuanPabloDiaz/socialMedia/commit/63c49b3a8043f76157c9e84d7f3c3702e8f79fed)
+B. Create a `global.css` file and add the tailwind classes that we will use in the project. [(more info)](https://github.com/JuanPabloDiaz/socialMedia/commit/63c49b3a8043f76157c9e84d7f3c3702e8f79fed) [(Github gist)](https://gist.github.com/adrianhajdin/4d2500bf5af601bbd9f4f596298d33ac)

 C. [Install Tailwind in the project with Vite](https://tailwindcss.com/docs/guides/vite).